Session One- 1 hour theory; Session Two- 2.5 hours outdoors, cutting blocks; Session Three- 2.5 hours outdoors assembling blocks

 Outdoor Safety and Survival

-Students gain valuable knowledge and skills that increase chances of survival in a remote northern environment.
+Students gain basic but valuable knowledge and skills that increase chances of survival in a remote northern environment.

 Minimizing Wildlife Hazards